BECOME A MEMBER

 - participation of a group of teachers and administrators in the SEMIS Coalition’s 9-day PD sequence

 - leadership coaching and support through on-site and virtual support from SEMIS Coalition coaches

-Community partners have a special role to play in SEMIS Coalition, helping both individual school projects get off the ground as well as supporting professional development days with expertise in everything from civic engagement and water quality to place-based history and community tours.
+Community partners have a special role to play in SEMIS Coalition, helping both individual school projects get off the ground as well as supporting professional learning days with expertise in everything from civic engagement and water quality to place-based history and community tours.